 - Rated 3 on the Sealskinz Climate Guide (all weather/cold)

 |Notes:||An excellent pair of waterproof socks made with the dedication and quality you'd expect from Sealskinz.|

 |Buy at Amazon|

-Sealskinz’s cold weather socks will keep your feet warm if you’re actively hiking/skiing/etc. And they will keep the chill at aby for a reasonable period of time if you’re static.
+Sealskinz’s cold weather socks will keep your feet warm if you’re actively hiking/skiing/etc. And they’ll keep the chill at bay for a reasonable period of time when you’re not on the move.
 During my 400 run/hike along Lake Baikal temperatures dropped as low as -20C.
 The mix of merino wool and Gore-Tex keep my feet toasty, even during extended pauses.

 They’re also breathable.
 Really breathable, with almost no moisture building up during all-day use.
 One of my more arduous days on the lake – covering 40 miles whilst pulling a 60Kg pulk – left me cold, tired and sweating.
 But my feet were still dry, even though the outer Gore-Tex shell was soaked by meltwater.

 Fit and Feel

 The socks have what can, to some, feel like an unusual feel.
 Semi-rigid, the don’t have the usual fit you’d expect of an everyday sock.
 The key point is that they’re flexible and warm and it took me very little time to adjust to the fit.